World leaders bolster troubled Libya ahead of key election

 Associated Press

-PARIS (AP) — France is hosting an international conference on Libya on Friday as the North African country heads into long-awaited elections next month, a vote that regional and world powers hope will pull the oil-rich nation out of its decade-old chaos.
+PARIS (AP) — Libyan leaders reaffirmed Friday in Paris their commitment to ensure the success of the country’s political process through long-awaited elections next month, a vote that world powers hope will pull the oil-rich North African nation out of its decade-old chaos.

+France hosted an international conference on Libya in the presence of U.S. Vice President Kamala Harris, German Chancellor Angela Merkel, Italian Prime Minister Mario Draghi and other international and regional high-level officials.

+In a statement, participants expressed their support to holding “free, fair, inclusive and credible presidential and parliamentary elections” on Dec.
+24.

-“We cannot miss this opportunity,” Guterres said, warning that “any party that deliberately undermines or sabotages peace must be held accountable.”
+“We cannot miss this opportunity,” he added, warning that “any party that deliberately undermines or sabotages peace must be held accountable.”

-Harris said Monday she will take part in the conference “to demonstrate our strong support for the people of Libya as they plan for elections.”

-Also attending were Libyan interim leaders Mohammad Younes Menfi, head of the presidential council, Prime Minister Abdul Hamid Dbeibah and Foreign Minister Najla Mangoush.
+Italy’s Draghi called for an electoral law to be passed urgently to ensure that the election process is fair.
+“There needs to be an electoral law that … must be passed in the next few days because it’s urgent if you are going to hold elections on Dec.
+24th,” he said at a news conference.

 A leading rights group questioned Thursday whether Libyan authorities can hold free and fair elections.
 Human Rights Watch criticized what it said were Libya’s restrictive laws that undermine freedom of speech and association, as well as the presence of armed groups accused of intimidating, attacking and detaining journalists and political activists.